inoxlang/inox/docs/language-reference/markup-expressions.md

 # Markup Expressions

-A markup expression produces a value by passing an XML-like markup to a namespace that interprets it:
+A markup expression produces a value by passing markup to an Inox namespace that interprets it.

 ```
 # The markup is passed to the html namespace.